z2lai/eshop-blazor/README.md

 ## Architecture
 Following Clean Architecture loosely and the Use Case Approach:
 - The Core Business project is the Domain layer
-- The Use Case project is the Application layer
+- The Use Case project is the Application layer - use cases are application services.
 - The Web.Modules folder and the Web project is the presentation layer
 - The Plugins folder is the persistence/infrastructure layer